Creating Your First MCP Server

 Before you begin, make sure you have:- Organization administrator access (for creating MCP servers)

-Step 1: Navigate to MCP Server Settings
+Step 1: Navigate to MCP Servers

 Step 2: Create a New MCP Server